 Luckily, pancakes for dogs are quick and easy!
 If you're feeling fancy, you can top the pancakes with some whipped cream and sprinkles.

-I just whip a little heavy cream and don't add sugar or vanilla.
+I just whip a little heavy cream and don't add unnecessary sugar or vanilla.
 And my sprinkles are naturally-colored as I don't want to feed Winnie anything artificial.

 Don't the whipped cream and sprinkles make this feel like such a special breakfast?
 In honor of National Dog Day, a little extra celebration is a must.